cloud66/help-old/_posts/how-to/1935-10-26-control-db-migration.md

 lead: Allows you to control the database migrations on your stack
 ---

-Running database migrations on deployment is a _Stack setting_ that you can control:
+Running Active Record migrations during deployment is a _Stack setting_ that you can control:

 ![Database migration](http://cdn.cloud66.com.s3.amazonaws.com/images/help/db_migration.png)